Joseph Moog

 The Twiolins

-The siblings Marie-Luise and Christoph Dingler are specialists in the violin duo genre.grew up in a musical environment – his grandfather was a bandmaster, his mother a cantorand harpsichordist – they have, through their shared life and the constant commonMusicians achieve the highest level of interplay and a unique sound identity.
+Siblings Marie-Luise and Christoph Dingler are specialists in the violin duo genre.grew up in a musical environment – grandfather a bandmaster, mother a cantorand harpsichordist – they have, through their shared life story and constant collaboration,Music-making achieves a highest level of interplay and a unique sonic identity.
+That

-They not only perfect the existing repertoire, but also the tradition ofTranslating violin duos into the here and now is a special passion for both of them and theirmost important concern.Therefore, in 2009 the Twiolins organized the first ProgressiveClassical Music Award to expand the repertoire for two violins and
+In doing so, they not only perfect the existing repertoire, but also the tradition ofTranslating violin duets into the here and now is a special passion for both of them, and theirmost important concern.Therefore, in 2009 the Twiolins organized the Progressive, which they had initiated themselves, for the first time.Classical Music Award to expand the repertoire for two violins and

 Training

-Marie-Luise and Christoph started playing the violin at the age of 7 and took part in thelater participated as a violin duo in “Jugend musiziert”, where they won first prize six times in the following years.Federal Prize.
-Numerous other prizes followed during school and university*.Their talent was recognized early and so they were accepted as pre-students at the age of 14
+Marie-Luise and Christoph started playing the violin at the age of 7 and had already been taking lessons for 4 years.later as a violin duo they participated in the "Jugend musiziert" competition, where they won first place six times in the following years.He won a federal prize.
+Numerous other prizes followed during his school and university years*.Their talent was recognized early on, and they were already enrolled as pre-students at the age of 14.

-with Prof. Nodel at the Mannheim University of Music.
-After graduating from high school, they studiedwith Prof. Bratchkova, also in Mannheim, and completed their diploma in artistic trainingand soloist training with top marks.
+They were accepted to the Mannheim University of Music under Prof. Nodel.
+After graduating from high school, they studiedwith Prof. Bratchkova, also in Mannheim, and completed their diploma in artistic training.and graduated with top marks in solo training.

 Solo performances and media

-They have performed as soloists with the German Radio Philharmonic, the Baden-Baden Philharmonic,the Brandenburg State Orchestra, the Württemberg Chamber Orchestra, theOrquestra Simfònica del Vallès (Barcelona), the New Ideas Chamber Orchestra (Lithuania), theMannheim Philharmonic, the Kurpfälzisches Kammerorchester and have performed several times in
+As soloists, they have performed with, among others, the German Radio Philharmonic and the Baden-Baden Philharmonic.the Brandenburg State Orchestra, the Württemberg Chamber Orchestra, theOrquestra Simfònica del Vallès (Barcelona), the New Ideas Chamber Orchestra (Lithuania), theMannheim Philharmonic Orchestra, the Kurpfalz Chamber Orchestra, and were featured several times in the

-national and international radio and television broadcasts (SWR, SWR2, RBB, Center TV,Desh TV etc.).
+national and international radio and television broadcasts (SWR, SWR2, RBB, Center TV,Desh TV and others).

 Tours and references